 Date & Number Formatting Standards

-This specification defines the deterministic transformation layer within the i18n/l10n CI/CD pipeline.
-It bridges raw locale negotiation outputs with standardized temporal and numerical rendering, ensuring consistent formatting across SSR, CSR, and static asset generation.
-All implementations must enforce CLDR compliance, regional regulatory thresholds, and strict fallback chains to prevent rendering drift across environments.
+This page defines the implementation layer for locale-aware date, time, number, and currency formatting within an i18n pipeline.
+It bridges raw locale negotiation outputs with standardized rendering, ensuring consistent formatting across SSR, CSR, and static asset generation.
+All implementations must enforce CLDR compliance, regional precision rules, and strict fallback chains to prevent rendering drift across environments.

 1. Architectural Foundations for Locale-Aware Formatting

 Formatting engines must operate on deterministic data resolution rather than runtime inference.
-Pipelines should map target locale identifiers directly to pinned Unicode CLDR datasets, guaranteeing identical output across build stages.
-The Intl API serves as the baseline execution environment, but requires explicit configuration to handle missing regional data gracefully.
-For architectural context on how locale identifiers are resolved before formatting begins, refer to Core i18n Architecture & Locale Negotiation.
+The Intl API serves as the baseline execution environment but requires explicit configuration to handle missing regional data gracefully.
+For context on how locale identifiers are resolved before formatting begins, refer to Core i18n Architecture & Locale Negotiation.

 1. CLDR Version Pinning: Lock CLDR data versions in package.json or CI configuration.
 Avoid floating tags to prevent silent breaking changes during dependency updates.